olahol/reactpack/README.md

 - Unified package, only one `npm i` needed.
 - Linting with your `.eslintrc` or with `standard`.
+- Smartly merges existing `.babelrc` and `webpack.config.js` into configuration.
 - ES6 with Babel presets `react`, `es2015` and `stage-0`.
 - PostCSS with `precss` and `autoprefixer`.
 - Style extraction into dedicated css bundle.